 $290 Uncontested Divorces

 If you and your spouse have reached an agreement concerning property division, child support, and all other issues arising from the marriage, then you may be able to get a cheap and quick divorce.
-Filing an uncontested divorce is the easiest and simplest way to get a cheap divorce in Leeds or Moody, Alabama.
-Our Leeds divorce lawyers are currently offering discounted flat fees for uncontested divorces in Jefferson or St. Clair County, and throughout Central Alabama.
+Otherwise, you may have to pay a lot more money and take much longer to get your divorce.
+Filing an uncontested divorce is the easiest and simplest way to get a cheap divorce in Leeds or Moody.
+Our Leeds divorce lawyers are currently offering discounted flat fees for uncontested divorces in Jefferson, Talladega, and St. Clair County.

 $290 for uncontested divorces without minor children

 $390 for uncontested divorces with minor children